 Answer:

 Adithya was being careless.
 Looking at the Sun directly, even during an eclipse, can seriously harm our eyes.
 It is very dangerous.
-The other friends used safe methods like eclipse goggles, mirrors, or attended a guided event where precautions are taken.
+The other friends used safe methods like eclipse goggles, mirrors, or attended a guided event where precautions were taken.
 We must always use proper safety methods to observe a solar eclipse.

 Answer: